rotundasoftware/backbone.collectionView/README.md

 ##Events Fired
 CollectionViews `trigger` the following events on themselves.
 You can respond to these events from another view using Backbone's `listenTo` method.
 If [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) is available, these events are also spawned using Courier.
-In all cases below, the selected models are referenced by their `cid`s.
-* __"selectionChanged"__ ( _newSelectedItems, oldSelectedItems_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to `setSelectedItem(s)` with `silent` set to `false`.
+* __"selectionChanged"__ ( _newSelectedModelCids, oldSelectedModelCids_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to `setSelectedItem(s)` with `silent` set to `false`.
-* __"updateDependentControls"__ ( _selectedItems_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
+* __"updateDependentControls"__ ( _selectedModelCids_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
 This event is always fired just after `selectionChanged` is fired.
 In addition, it is fired after rendering and sorting.
 * __"doubleClick"__ ( _clickedModelCid, theEvent_ ) Fired when a model view is double clicked.
 * __"sortStart"__  Fired just as an item is starting to be dragged.
 (Sortable collection lists only.)
 * __"sortStop"__  Fired when a drag of an item is finished, but before the collection has been reordered.
 (Sortable collection lists only.)